awsdocs/amazon-ec2-user-guide/doc_source/using-network-security.md

 If you're using EC2\-Classic, you must use security groups created specifically for EC2\-Classic\.
 When you launch an instance in EC2\-Classic, you must specify a security group in the same region as the instance\.
 You can't specify a security group that you created for a VPC when you launch an instance in EC2\-Classic\.

 After you launch an instance in EC2\-Classic, you can't change its security groups\.
-However, you can add rules to or remove rules from a security group, and those changes are automatically applied to all instances that are associated with the security group\.
+However, you can add rules to or remove rules from a security group, and those changes are automatically applied to all instances that are associated with the security group after a short period\.

 In EC2\-Classic, you can have up to 500 security groups in each region for each account\.
 You can associate an instance with up to 500 security groups and add up to 100 rules to a security group\.